 As a side note, many visitors expect that a Super Jeep tour means they will be travelling off-road.
 Off-road driving is strictly illegal in Iceland, even when undertaken by Super Jeeps, and is met by heavy fines.
 The reasoning as to why this is the case comes down to Iceland's fragile ecosystem; when damage is done to the environment here, it often takes years, if not decades to recover.

-However, there are plenty of mountain tracks to be found in Iceland that are only suitable for Super Jeeps, giving you the feeling of driving off-road, without damaging any of the nature.
+However, there are plenty of mountain tracks to be found in Iceland that are only suitable for Super Jeeps, giving you the feeling of driving off-road, without damaging nature.

 Most glacier hikes can be enjoyed throughout the year, but there are undeniable advantages to doing it in different seasons.
 Iceland really only has a summer that runs from May to September, and a winter that runs from October to April, and the glaciers are vastly different throughout both of these times.